- Call Number:

 - Finding Aids:

 A handwritten List of Papers, providing for most the names of correspondents, type of document, ie. letter, memorial, etc., and date has been microfilmed at the beginning of the reel.
-This is also available in print in the Loyalist red binders and as an electronic finding aid.
+This is also available in print and as a PDF.
 The Papers are arranged and numbered in a rough chronological order and the List of Papers follows the same order.

 A microfilm shelf list, providing the reel and volume breakdowns, is available online; see Electronic Finding Aid section.